jhonwick88/faceapp/readme.md

 Thank you for considering contributing to the faceapp!
 Feel free to use this code to your works! :)

-## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
-All security vulnerabilities will be promptly addressed.

 ## License

 The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).